 Let’s take a look at FHA financing and what is required for approval.

 First step – call a Loan Officer

-Loan officers are directly connected to FHA lending guidelines and have up-to-the-minute information as far as what is needed to qualify, and what is needed to close.
+Loan officers are directly connected to FHA lending guidelines and have up-to-the-minute information as far as what is needed to qualify for home loans, and what is needed to close.
 In a 10-15 minute phone conversation, they can obtain all of the necessary information to determine: